takenp/Linux-soft-Raid-monitoring/README.md

   + Raid Sync State;
 - Adds 2 Trigger Alerts for the each raid:
   + "Raid is degraded",
-  + "Raid is sync state"
+  + "Raid is in a sync state"

 ---